An "adaptive" approach to control explosive aphid populations

-It has been observed in the field on occasion that the classical (one-peak) boom-bust dynamics will not occur, rather one may see multiple peaks during the growing season, one initially followed by a downturn and then another peak \cite{D90}.
+It has been observed in the field on occasion that the classical (one-peak) boom-bust dynamics will not occur; rather, one may see multiple peaks during the growing season, one initially followed by a downturn and then another peak \cite{D90}.
 This could be for a plethora of reasons.
-Host plant suitability changes over the growing season, environmental and/or weather-driven changes, an excessive abundance of aphids at the beginning of the season, enhanced competition and reduced fecundity \cite{K07, Ke50}.
-In order to capture such dynamics, the following population model for aphids \cite{K07}, with variable carrying capacity is introduced.
-We abbreviate this as VNLM (variable carrying capacity non-local logistic model) henceforth,
+Host plant suitability changes over the growing season, environmental and/or weather-driven changes, an excessive abundance of aphids at the beginning of the season, enhanced competition, and reduced fecundity \cite{K07, Ke50}.
+The following population model for aphids \cite{K07}, with variable carrying capacity, is introduced to capture such dynamics.
+We abbreviate this as VCM (variable carrying capacity logistic model) henceforth,